surfer190/fixes/python/concurrency.md

 With `multiprocessing` python creates new processes - different processes can run on different cores.

+> Side note: Threads of the same process run in a shared memory environment, while processes run in a seperate memory space and have at least 1 thread.

 ## When is concurrency useful

 * I/O-bound problems - cause your program to slow down because it frequently must wait for input/output (I/O) from some external resource (file system and network connections).
 Speeding them up involves overlapping the times spent waiting for these devices